astorDev/horology/flutter/docs/custom-cupertino.md

 }
 ```

-Let's first create a widget, allowing us to assemble pickers in a single line.
+Let's first create a widget allowing us to assemble pickers in a single line.
 The line's `selectionOverlay` should be drawn based on the `SelectionOverlayPosition` in the manner we've discussed earlier, essentially:

 ```dart
 Widget _buildInlineSelectionOverlay(BuildContext context) =>